 Before you continue: If you bought your cream of tartar in a paper package, once you open it, pour the contents into a jar.
 Paper packages cannot protect it against moisture and strong odors.

 Here is some good news: If your cream of tartar does not absorb moisture, you can use it forever!

-There may be a best before date on your package.
-It won’t get spoiled even after that date.
+There may be a best-before date on your package.
+It won’t spoil even after that date.
 But there is no harm in checking its effectiveness before using your cream of tartar past that date.

 Even if your package doesn’t have a date, it will retain its potency for a minimum of 4 years from the time of production.

 Here’s the deal: To check whether your cream of tartar continues to be potent or not, mix half a teaspoon of your powder into half a cup of lukewarm water.
 Add a little (a pinch) baking soda and stir the mixture.
 If foam or bubbles appear, it means your powder is potent.
 You can use it for your whipped cream, egg whites, or baking.

 In short, you can keep your opened or unopened jar of cream of tartar in your pantry and use it for six more months after the best-before date mentioned on the package.